 The Commission has adopted a strategic plan that guides Board and staff toward its mission of providing affordable, efficient, and reliable water and wastewater services.
 The Strategic Plan is implemented in part by the multi-year financial plan and rate model, the CIP, and the annual budget.
-It is expected that these tools will continue to provide management with sufficient long- and short-term planning information to complete the capital improvement program within originally projected rate increases.
-The following are currently known facts, decisions and conditions which were considered in developing the budget for fiscal year 2024:
+It is expected that these tools will continue to provide management with sufficient long- and short-term planning information to address the capital improvement program while maintaining moderate projected rate increases over time.
+The following are currently known facts, decisions and conditions which were considered in developing the budget for fiscal year 2025:

-- Rate increases effective 7/1/2023 for water and sewer are as follows: - o Volumetric - Water 3.0% increase per thousand gallons usage - Sewer 3.0% increase per thousand gallons usage - Maintenance Fees - Water 10.0% increase, a total of \$0.95 for a 3⁄4" meter - Sewer 10.0% increase, a total of \$1.24 for a 3/4" meter - During fiscal year 2023, interest rates continued to dramatically increase.
-At the beginning of fiscal year (July 2022), the benchmark fed funds rate was at 1.50% to 1.75%.
-Federal Reserve officials increased the fed funds target rate range seven separate times by fiscal year-end (June 2023), to a range of 5.00% to 5.25%.
-Since the close of fiscal year 2023, the Federal Reserve officials have only increased the fed funds rate one time in July 2023 bringing the benchmark fed funds target rate to 5.25% to 5.50%. - The Commission is well-positioned to take advantage of this increasing interest rate environment due to its strong financial position, specifically the combination of its Cash and Investment account balances on its Statement of Net Position.
-The Commission continues to work with its bank and financial consultants to identify opportunities to maximize interest income opportunities, while maintaining preservation of capital as a primary goal. - While a higher interest rate environment presents opportunities to increase interest income for the Commission, it can correspond with increased borrowing costs.
-None of the Commission's outstanding debt as of June 30, 2023, is subject to variable interest rate terms.
+- Rate increases effective 7/1/2024 for water and sewer are as follows: - Volumetric - Water 3.5% increase per thousand gallons usage - Sewer 7.0% increase per thousand gallons usage - Maintenance Fees - Water 3.5% increase, a total of \$0.37 for a 3/4" meter - Sewer 7.0% increase, a total of \$0.95 for a 3/4" meter - During fiscal year 2024, the increase in interest rates that characterized the second half of fiscal year 2022 and all fiscal year 2023 finally began to moderate after climbing from a Fed Funds target rate range of 0.00% to 0.25% in early March 2022 through ten separate actions by the Federal Reserve to increase that to a range of 5.25% to 5.50% as of July 2023.
+However, due to the elevated interest rate environment that prevailed during fiscal year 2024, along with the Commission's strong cash and investments position, the Commission earned over \$3 million in interest income.
+Since the close of fiscal year 2024, the Federal Reserve has taken action three separate times to reduce the benchmark Fed Funds target rate by a total of 100 basis points to a range of 4.25% to 4.50% as of mid-December 2024. - The Commission is well-positioned to take advantage of the current interest rate environment due to its strong financial position, specifically the combination of its Cash and Investment account balances on its Statement of Net Position.
+Additionally, the Commission continues to work with its bank and financial consultants to identify opportunities to maximize interest income opportunities, while maintaining preservation of capital as a primary goal. - While a higher interest rate environment presents opportunities to increase interest income for the Commission, it can correspond with increased borrowing costs.
+None of the Commission's outstanding debt as of June 30, 2024, is subject to variable interest rate terms.
 Therefore, this recent increase in interest rates has not had the impact of increasing future debt service payments.
-The Commission will continue to monitor the market interest rate environment and attempt to maintain its strong credit rating from Moody's and S&P Global to enable the organization to take advantage of the most cost-efficient borrowing opportunities when prudent. - The employer portion of the SC Retirement System contributions has increased 1.00%, from 17.41% to 18.41% for fiscal year 2024.
-(Note: This excludes the 0.15% employer contribution rate for Incidental Death Benefit coverage).
+The Commission will continue to monitor the market interest rate environment and attempt to maintain its strong credit rating from Moody's and S&P Global to enable the organization to take advantage of the most cost-efficient borrowing opportunities when prudent. - The employer portion of the SC Retirement System contributions remained at 18.41% for fiscal year 2024 and is scheduled to be in effect for fiscal year 2025.
+This excludes the 0.15% employer contribution rate for Incidental Death Benefit coverage.
 The employee contribution rate continues to be capped at 9.00%.

-• The employer portion of the State Health Plan premiums will increase 3%-5%, depending on coverage level (i.e., employee-only, employee-spouse, employee-child, or full family), in calendar year 2024.
-Active employee premiums will not increase in 2024.
-Also, the Commission is subject to a 0.0% experience rating, or "load factor", on employer and subscriber contributions for the State Health Plan in 2024.
+• The employer portion of the State Health Plan premiums will increase 10%-14%, depending on coverage level (i.e., employee-only, employee-spouse, employee-child, or full family), in calendar year 2025.
+Active employee premiums will not increase in 2025.
+Also, the Commission is subject to a 0.5% experience rating, or "load factor", on employer and subscriber contributions for the State Health Plan in 2025.